-Once a portal is provisioned, you might need to delete resources from your portal under certain circumstances, such as if you move your Dynamics 365 for Customer Engagement organization to another tenant or another datacenter or if you want to remove the portal from your organization.
+Once a portal is provisioned, you might need to delete resources from your portal under certain circumstances, such as if you move your organization to another tenant or another datacenter or if you want to remove the portal from your organization.

 To do this, you can reset your portal, which will delete all the hosted resources associated with it.
 Then you can provision the portal again.
 Once the reset operation is finished, your portal URL will not be accessible anymore.

-It is important to note that resetting your portal doesn’t remove portal configuration or solutions present in your Dynamics 365 for Customer Engagement instance and they will remain as is.
+It is important to note that resetting your portal doesn't remove portal configuration or solutions present in your instance and they will remain as is.

-You can reset a completely configured portal, or a portal for which provisioning or updating of a Dynamics 365 for Customer Engagement instance has failed.
+You can reset a completely configured portal, or a portal for which provisioning or updating of an instance has failed.

 To reset a configured portal:

 Go to Portal Actions > Reset Portal.